balancy/devman_notifications_bot/README.md

 App performing long-polling to Devman API with the aim of receiving notifications if solutions of devman tasks were returned or passed by a tutor.
 If so, the status message sent to telegram bot.
+Bot also sends logs.

 ## Install